(Redirected from Petr Minarik)

 Petr had a 6-0, 0.84 record in 2004; he tied for second in the circuit in wins and was fifth in ERA.
 During the 2005 campaign, the young right-hander was 9-1 with a 1.34 ERA and struck out 85 in 80 1/3 IP.
 He tied teammate Radek Procházka for the win lead, was 8th in innings, was third in strikeouts and was third in ERA behind Petr Pacas and Jan Homolka.

+His 6.75 ERA in the 2005 European Championship tied Zdeněk Kocman and Procházka for the highest mark on the Czech team.
 In the 2005 Baseball World Cup, Minařík gave up 7 hits, 3 walks and 8 runs in 4 1/3 innings while only striking out one, finding international players a tougher challenge than Czech hitters he was used to.
 His 16.62 ERA tied Boris Bokaj for second-worst on the Czech staff, better only than Jan Drábek.

 In 2006, Minařík was 12-2 with a 1.51 ERA.
 He again led the Extraliga in victories and also led in innings (89 1/3) and strikeouts (85) while finishing 9th in ERA.
 He only pitched five games in 2007, going 1-0 with a 2.00 ERA.
 He still made the Czech squad for the 2007 European Championship, allowing one unearned run in four innings and saving a win over Austria.